Liebranca/forge/docs/Imp.md

 - Importing from absolute paths.
 If you do not wish for Imp to use an environment variable to build the path to the files, you may simply pass a single `_` underscore in place of the name of an environ.

 - General purpose macros moved to `Arstd::Style`

+- Using `::` two colons for module paths instead of a single one, to keep consistency with the Perl and C++ sides of the codebase.